MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 ### The MetaMask SDK

 :::note
-MetaMask SDK doesn't support connecting to non-MetaMask wallets via EIP-6963.
+MetaMask SDK does not support connecting to non-MetaMask wallets via EIP-6963.
 If you intend to support discovery of other wallets, we recommend using other methods of adding EIP-6963 support.
 :::